 - Straining during bowel

-- Sitting on toilet seat for long duration
+- Sitting on toilet seat for the long duration

 - Irregular bowel habits (constipation or diarrhea)

-- Sitting on hard surface for long duration
+- Sitting on hard surface for the long duration

 - Postponing bowel movements

 - Pregnancy, after dethe livery